Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Preliminaries

 (iii) The $t$-simple element $s$ in (i) or (ii) is the difference of $p^\prime/p$ and an element in $F$.
-Since all residues of a logarithmic derivative are integers, so are the residues of $s$. \end{proof} \begin{lemma} Let $t$ be regular over $F$ and $f \in S_t^\times$.
+Since all residues of a logarithmic derivative are integers, so are the residues of $s$. \end{proof}

+Recall that a differential field extension $F(u_1, \ldots, u_m)$ is called an {\em elementary extension} of $F$ if each $u_j$ is either algebraic or logarithmic or exponential over $F$ and the extension contains no new constants other than those in $F$.
+We say that an element of $F$ has an {\em elementary integral} over $F$ if it is a derivative in some elementary extension of $F$ (see \cite[Definition 5.1.4]{BronsteinBook}). \begin{lemma} Let $t$ be regular over $F$ and $f \in S_t^\times$.
 Assume that $C$ is algebraically closed, and that $t$ is either primitive or hyperexponential over $F$.
-If all residues of $f$ belong to $C$, then $f$ has an elementary integral over $F$. \end{lemma} \begin{proof} Let $\alpha_1, \ldots, \alpha_k$ be the distinct roots of $\den(f)$ in the algebraic closure of $F$.
-Since all residues of $f$ in $\overline{F}$ are constants, there exist $c_1, \ldots, c_k \in C$ and $p \in F[t]$ such that
+If all residues of $f$ belong to $C$, then $f$ has an elementary integral over $F(t)$. \end{lemma} \begin{proof} Let $\alpha_1, \ldots, \alpha_k$ be the distinct roots of $\den(f)$ in the algebraic closure $\overline{F}$ of $F$.
+Since all residues of $f$ in $\overline{F}$ are constants, it follows from \cite[Lemma 3.1 (i)]{DGGL2023} that